Trial Search Results

 - Biological: Pembrolizumab

-- Histologically-proven locally advanced unresectable or metastatic high colorectal
+- Histologically-proven locally advanced unresectable or metastatic colorectal carcinoma

 - Locally confirmed MMR deficient or MSI-H status